- Heating Fuel Deliveries

-Our suppliers set the cost of this "insurance" depending on the volatility in the market and how far into the future we are looking.
-Market volatility has increased over the past five years and our price protection costs have gone up as well.
-We calculate your price protection fee based on your expected heating oil use and our cost.
-Price protection costs between 25 and 40 cents a gallon.
+Our suppliers set the cost for this "insurance" depending on the volatility in the market and how far into the future we are looking.
+Market volatility varies year by year, as do our price protection costs.
+We calculate your price protection fee based on your expected heating oil use and our cost, currently about 25 cents a gallon.
 This is a one-time cost that is included in your first month’s payment.
 It is non-refundable.

 Fixed Price Plans

-Our Early Buy plan for wood pellets is available from early summer through July each year.
+Our Early Buy plan for wood pellets is available from early April through May or June each year.

 We offer a fixed price pre-buy plan for heating oil.
 Members may enroll in this plan on our web site from early July through October each year.
 Our pre-buy plans end on May 31st of the following year.
 The minimum purchase is 400 gallons, which is paid in advance.
 Our fixed price is always lower than our cap price.

 It provides certainty during volatile times.
 If you like certainty, our pre-buy plan works best.
 No matter how high – or low – oil prices go, your price for the gallons that you pre-buy won’t change.
 Our pre-buy plan has a minimum purchase of 400 gallons.

 Yes, absolutely.
-We learned two years ago that while prices can skyrocket up, they can also plummet down.
-If you pre-pay, you will be stuck at the higher rate.
+We have learned several times over the years, that while prices can skyrocket up, they can also go down by large amounts.
+If you pre-buy when prices are high, you will be stuck at the higher rate.
 There will be nothing we can do.
 Of course, because you have a fixed price, you are protected if prices go above the pre-buy price you paid for your oil.